TrellixVulnTeam/hn_1332/python-src/README.md

 Configuration
 -------------

+Upon launch, the HyperNova agent loads configuration files in /etc/hypernova/agent in alphabetical order.
+To simplify running in development, you can run the chroot/bin/agent script with the CONFDIR environment variable set to test it:

+    cd chroot
+    CONFDIR=etc/hypernova/agent usr/bin/hn-agent

+To configure the daemon initially, it'd be a good idea to copy the agent.ini file to a new location (like local-agent.ini!) in the same directory and make your changes there, since they'll take precedence over those specified in files loaded before it.

 Some security consideration is required before the agent will actually run.
 Initially, you'll need to configure a GPG secret key for the server to authenticate clients against.
 You'll want to do something like this to generate